Menu

 BMI

-BMI, or the Body Mass Index, is something insurers also take into consideration while calculating your premiums.
+Insurers also consider BMI, or the Body Mass Index, when calculating premiums.
 BMI is used to determine whether you’re a healthy proportion.

 Being under or overweight poses some risks to your health, for example, heart disease, high blood pressure, or type 2 diabetes, which can affect your lifespan.
 This, in turn, results in higher premiums.